raeTen/celestia-g2-stereoscopic/open-letter-to-nvidia.md

 on open standards and open ideas.
-Evidently some PR-people and so called managers forgot about that, might be owing to the fact that they do not have (any) technical knowledge and begin to lie or comimg to wrong decisions.
+Evidently some PR-people and so called managers forgot about that, might be owing to the fact that they do not have (any) technical knowledge and begin to lie or coming up with totally wrong decisions.
 "Windows only" was/is/will be a wrong decision.
 It also always has been a wrong decision to ostracise the opensource-world.
 I don't write this all to tell you that I want you to